Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert PPT to PPTX
 -------------------

-Converts .ppt document to .pptx document with the help of Microsoft Flow.
+Converts .ppt document to .pptx document with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters